4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 ML product twofold development process = Software dev process + ML dev process
 ==============================================================================
+Now we know that when developing a ML product, we are dealing with two development processes of comparable complexity: the Software Dev process and the ML Dev process.
+We must make these processes as independent from each other as possible in order to make the development of the entire ML product manageable.
+That is why a Model Serving needed and that is why models are developed and packaged into separate components, most often these are microservices (Model Services).

 ML dev process.
 ML Pipeline and ML infrastructure
 =================================================